Hannarea/Hornet-Project/README.md

 https://towardsdatascience.com/introduction-to-math-behind-neural-networks-e8b60dbbdeba

 ## Some Comments
-Maybe we should begin with the simplest case, a perceptron, as described in [4]
+- Maybe we should begin with the simplest case, a perceptron, as described in [4]
+- We need to decide what the inputs will be ... they should be numbers